5Strands Overview: The Hidden Reasons You Aren’t Feeling Your Best

 Prepaid mailing envelope, to send back your sample contained within the other two envelopes

 A group photo of the 5Strands Team

-Taking the test was easy enough.
-I plucked a few hairs from the nape of my neck, put the sample within the white envelope, put the white envelope within the silver envelope, and posted it back in the prepaid envelope along with the response card.
+Collecting the sample was a straightforward process.
+I simply plucked a few hairs from the back of my neck, placed them in the white envelope, sealed the white envelope within the silver one, and then mailed it back using the provided prepaid envelope, along with the response card.

 Pro tip: If you have long hair, trim the strands to be two inches long, making sure to use the ends that were closest to your scalp as your sample.
 This will make packing the envelope so much easier!

-This report tests nearly 600 food and beverage items, compared with Everlywell‘s 204 food items test.
+This report evaluates nearly 600 food and beverage items, offering a much wider range of items compared to Everlywell’s 204-item test.